alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 ### Step 3: Contract Creation

-Once the transaction you executed in Step 1 is completed, you will see the checkbox labeled `Deposit Anchor Token ✅` marked as done.
-The ALEX team will review the submitted information and create a specific contract (a wrapped version) for your token to interact with the AMM DEX.
-This process may take between 24 and 48 hours.
+Once the transaction you executed in Step 1 is confirmed, the system will automatically proceed with creating the pool on-chain.

+If the token you provided has already been approved by ALEX, the standard pool creation function will be used.

+If the token is new, it must meet the permissionless listing requirements — including using the approved wrapped token template and submitting valid deployment proof.
+Once verified, the system will recognize the contract and finalize pool creation without any manual intervention from the ALEX team.

+You’ll see the `Deposit Anchor Token ✅` checkbox marked as done, confirming this step is complete.

+{% hint style="info" %}
+Need help or have questions about listing requirements?
+[Reach out to the ALEX team on Telegram](https://t.me/ALEXselfservice).
+{% endhint %}

 ### Step 4: Deposit Listing Token